fpatseas/in-stock-notifier/README.md

-# in-stock-notifier
+# Product Stock Notifier
-A Python script that utilizes Selenium to check products stock availability from a list that you have defined, and sends email notification for each available to purchase.
+A Python script that utilizes Selenium to check product stock availability from a list that you have defined, and sends email notification for each available to purchase.

 ## Getting started
 ```